 1 Agency/Group/Organization Unity of Greater New Orleans Agency/Group/Organization Type Services-Persons with HIV/AIDS Services-homeless What section of the Plan was addressed by Consultation?
 Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth HOPWA Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Provides services that address housing, health, social services, victim assistance services, employment services, as well as, educational needs to the following populations: low-income persons, Homeless persons, Homeless Veterans, Youth, Elderly, & Persons with Special Needs.
-2 Agency/Group/Organization Housing Authority of New Orleans Agency/Group/Organization Type PHA Planning organization What section of the Plan was addressed by Consultation?
-Public Housing Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-HANO collaborated to produce a joint Assessment of Fair Housing (AFH) Plan designed to provide meaningful goals and strategies.
-3 Agency/Group/Organization Greater New Orleans Fair Housing Action Center Agency/Group/Organization Type Service-Fair Housing Planning organization What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis
+Access (Crown (Organization 2 Agency/Group/Organization Housing Authority of New Orleans 2 Agency/Group/Organization Type PHA Planning organization 2 РНА 2 Agency/Group/Organization Type What section of the Plan was addressed by PHA Planning organization 3 Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
+How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for PHA Planning organization Public Housing Needs HANO collaborated to produce a joint Assessment of Fair Housing (AFH) Plan designed to provide Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+PHA Planning organization Public Housing Needs HANO collaborated to produce a joint Assessment of Fair Housing (AFH) Plan designed to provide meaningful goals and strategies.

-Took the lead in convening the stakeholder capacity sessions targeted to smaller community-based and advocacygroups.
-4 Agency/Group/Organization Greater New Orleans Housing Alliance Agency/Group/Organization Type Housing Planning organization What section of the Plan was addressed by Consultation?
+4 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Agency/Group/Organization Took the lead in convening the stakeholder capacity sessions targeted to smaller community-based and advocacygroups.
+Greater New Orleans Housing Alliance Agency/Group/Organization Type Housing Planning organization What section of the Plan was addressed by Consultation?
 Housing Need Assessment Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Assisted in developing goals to create quality safe affordable housing through stabilizing neighborhoods, supporting a wide-range of neighborhood projects that create green space, public infrastructure and accessibility to neighborhood amenities 5 Agency/Group/Organization PROVIDENCE COMMUNITY HOUSING Agency/Group/Organization Type Housing What section of the Plan was addressed by Consultation?
 Housing Need Assessment How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Provided input at public hearings in the area of preserving affordability & improving quality of existing rental & homeownership.
 Stabilize neighborhoods vulnerable to gentrification by preserving existing ownership and affordable rental housing.